pragmaticivan/wedeploy-sdk-js/README.md

 [![Build Status](https://saucelabs.com/browser-matrix/ivansantos.svg)](https://saucelabs.com/beta/builds/8a24c731fc704e2c835033bcbc2faa2e)

-An SDK that gives you access to the powerful WeDeploy cloud platforma from your JavaScript app.
+An SDK that gives you access to the powerful WeDeploy cloud platform from your JavaScript app.
 For more information on WeDeploy and its features, see [the website](https://wedeploy.com) or [the JavaScript guide](https://wedeploy.com/docs).

 ## Getting Started